 “When selecting a radiant-cut diamond it’s important to be mindful of a well-centered cullet, parallel sides, and corners that are cut identical in size,” says gemologist Lauren Addison.
 If all those things are in order, the diamond's brilliance will shine through.

 Meet the Expert

 To break down the inevitable buildup of dirt and oils, I suggest soaking your ring in a simple solution of warm water and liquid soap every few weeks,” she says.
 “Gently scrub with a soft-bristled toothbrush, rinse, and pat dry.
-Avoid abrasive chemicals and ultrasonic cleaners as they’ll do more harm than good.
+Avoid abrasive chemicals and ultrasonic cleaners, as they’ll do more harm than good.

-Porter Gulch Julia Ring
+Porter Gulch Jane Ring

 Lauren Addison Radiant-Cut Diamond Engagement Ring